liovic/react-basis/README.md

 ---

 ### **How accurate is the redundancy detection?**
-React-Basis uses **time-windowed behavioral analysis**, not formal proofs.
+React-State-Basis uses **time-windowed behavioral analysis**, not formal proofs.

 This means:
 - Strong, consistent correlations are highly reliable indicators of redundancy